syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 <td style="width: 318.625px;">List</td>
 <td style="width: 424.375px;">
 <p>Numbered and bulleted lists are supported.</p>
-<p>To restart numbering for the continuous list in output markdown syntax, you should specify non-empty paragraph in between the two list in the Word document.</p>
+<p>To restart numbering for the continuous list in the output markdown syntax, you should specify a non-empty paragraph in between the two lists in a Word document.</p>
 </td>
 </tr>
 </tbody>